Highest1-YearGIC Ratesmaple leaf

 Second Enhanced QPP Contribution (QPP2)

-Starting from 2024, in addition to the QPP determined from the above table, those earning over $68,500 will have to make an additional enhanced contribution, commonly called the QPP2.
-The table below outlines the QPP2 contributions for 2024.
+Starting from 2024, in addition to the QPP determined from the above table, those earning over maximum pensionable earnings ($74,600 in 2026) will have to make an additional enhanced contribution, commonly called the QPP2.
+The table below outlines the QPP2 contributions.

 QPP2 Contribution